We all know that microgreens are delicious and nutritious. But, did you know that growing them in your backyard can be profitable too?

 Step 4: Water the Plants

 As a rule of thumb, you should water the plants at least twice every day.
-Once the seeds start to germinate, you can go for a 1 to 2 times a day.
+Once the seeds start to germinate, you can go 1 to 2 times a day.
 The idea here is to keep the soil moist all the time.

 However, avoid soaking the soil with water.
 This can suffocate the plant.
 Additionally, it can cause the plant to rot.